ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

- This is a relative path because it has reference to the current directory.
+ This is a relative path because it has reference to the current directory on our computer.